ZakariaBenlamkadam/Nlp-recrutement/README.md

 **For Candidates:**

-* **Resume Matching:** Analyze a candidate's resume against a given job description using  semantic similarity to determine the candidate's relevance. 📄🤝🧠
+* ** 📄🤝 Resume Matching:** Analyze a candidate's resume against a given job description using  semantic similarity to determine the candidate's relevance.
-* **AI-Powered Question Generation:** Generate interview questions tailored to a candidate's skills and experience, extracted from their resume. 🤖❓📋
+* ** ❓📋 AI-Powered Question Generation:** Generate interview questions tailored to a candidate's skills and experience, extracted from their resume.
-* **Interview Question Feedback:** Get instant feedback on answers to practice questions, helping to improve communication and clarity. 💬✅🎯
+* ** ✅🎯 Interview Question Feedback:** Get instant feedback on answers to practice questions, helping to improve communication and clarity.
-* **Resume-to-Question Generation:** Quickly generate interview questions based on a candidate's resume, for a personalized preparation experience. 📜➡️❓🚀
+* ** 📜➡️ Resume-to-Question Generation:** Quickly generate interview questions based on a candidate's resume, for a personalized preparation experience.

 **For Recruiters:**